sourcefrog/conserve/doc/format.md

    - `name`: the name of the file
    - `mtime`: in seconds past the unix epoch
-   - possibly ownership, permissions, and other filesystem metadata
+   - ownership, permissions, and other filesystem metadata
    - `type`: one of `"file"`, `"dir"`, `"symlink"`
    - `deleted`: true if it was present in a parent band and was deleted in this band